nisharga/CURD/README.md

     //  get a product from database end... ifSearchByEmail: just type: query = {email: id}

-// get a product from databse using id (Client side)
+	//(Client side) get a product from databse using id

 const [singleProduct, setsingleProduct] = useState();